OUR OSHA ATTORNEY CAN HELP PROTECT YOUR RIGHTS

 An employee may have the right under OSHA to refuse to perform work when the employee believes he or she faces death or serious injury.
 An employee can refuse to work in a situation that is so clearly hazardous that any reasonable person would believe serious injury or death could result.
 This is particularly true if the employee tried to get their employer to correct the condition and there is no other way to do the job safely.
 An employee may also refuse to perform work if the situation is so urgent that they do not have time to eliminate the hazard through regulatory channels such as calling OSHA.

-Several laws protect employees who report violations of environmental laws related to drinking water and water pollution, toxic substances, solid waste disposal, air quality and air pollution, asbestos in schools and hazardous waste disposal sites.
+Several laws protect employees who report violations of environmental laws related to drinking water and water pollution, toxic substances, solid waste disposal, air quality and air pollution, asbestos in schools, and hazardous waste disposal sites.
 The Energy Reorganization Act protects employees who raise safety concerns in the nuclear power industry and in nuclear medicine.

 If you feel you are in such a dangerous situation, contact OSHA.
 If you are terminated for refusing to perform in such an unlawful or dangerous condition, contact Feldman Legal Group to discuss this legal matter and find out your rights.

-We are different, dedicated and determined to obtain the best possible result or financial resolution for any victim of a retaliatory personnel action or adverse employment action as a result of refusal to go along with unlawful conduct or for cooperating in any state or federal agency investigation.
+We are different, dedicated, and determined to obtain the best possible result or financial resolution for any victim of a retaliatory personnel action or adverse employment action as a result of refusal to go along with unlawful conduct or for cooperating in any state or federal agency investigation.
 We are here to protect your rights and secure the compensation you are entitled to under the law.

-When dangerous conditions exist in the workplace and employers fail to monitor and correct these hazards, employees often suffer injuries that may include broken bones, head and neck injuries, paralysis, respiratory conditions, and even death.
-The OSHA whistleblower lawyers at Feldman Legal Group know how employers operate, and we know state and OSHA regulations.
+When dangerous conditions exist in the workplace, and employers fail to monitor and correct these hazards, employees often suffer injuries that may include broken bones, head and neck injuries, paralysis, respiratory conditions, and even death.
+The Tampa OSHA whistleblower lawyers at Feldman Legal Group know how employers operate, and we know state and OSHA regulations.
 We are here to protect you and help you find the justice and compensation that you deserve.

-In most cases, we never charge our client a fee in a whistleblower claim, and we only are paid a fee from the offending party against whom we assert a claim.
+In most cases, we never charge our client a fee in a whistleblower claim, and we are only paid a fee from the offending party against whom we assert a claim.